chanzuckerberg/single-cell-curation/schema/4.0.0/schema.md

   * Added `citation`
   * Added `{column}_colors`
   * Added `schema_reference`
+  * Updated the requirements for `schema_version` to be annotated by CELLxGENE Discover and not the curator
 * var and raw.var (Gene metadata)
   * Added `feature_length`
 * varm